 In connection with the Company's capital policy, the Board of Directors has authorized share repurchase programs.
 In April 2017, Walgreens Boots Alliance authorized a stock repurchase program (the "April 2017 stock repurchase program"), which authorized the repurchase of up to \$1.0 billion of Walgreens Boots Alliance common stock prior to the program's expiration on December 31, 2017.
 In May 2017, the Company completed the April 2017 stock repurchase program, purchasing 11.8 million shares.
-In June 2017, Walgreens Boots Alliance authorized a new stock repurchase program, which authorized the repurchase of up to \$5.0 billion of Walgreens Boots Alliance common stock prior to the program's expiration on August 31, 2018, which authorization was increased by an additional \$1.0 billion in October 2017 (as expanded, the "June 2017 stock repurchase program, which authorized the repurchase of up to \$10.0 billion of Walgreens Boots Alliance common stock, which program has no specified expiration date.
+In June 2017, Walgreens Boots Alliance authorized a new stock repurchase program, which authorized the repurchase of up to \$5.0 billion of Walgreens Boots Alliance common stock prior to the program's expiration on August 31, 2018, which authorization was increased by an additional \$1.0 billion in October 2017 (as expanded, the "June 2017 stock repurchase program").
+The June 2017 stock repurchase program was completed in October 2017.
+In June 2018, Walgreens Boots Alliance authorized a new stock repurchase program, which authorized the repurchase of up to \$10.0 billion of Walgreens Boots Alliance common stock, which program has no specified expiration date.
 The Company purchased 72 million and 59 million shares under stock repurchase programs in fiscal 2018 and 2017 at a cost of \$4.9 billion and \$4.8 billion, respectively.